 Learn all about Perth's groundwater system and how we’re securing a sustainable groundwater supply.

 Aquifers are mostly composed of sand, sandstone and limestone, but they can also be made of gravel, heavily fractured granite, or any other rock material that has enough connected spaces to store and move water through it.
-It's here we take water from the ground and feed it into our water supply.
+It's from here that we take water from the ground and feed it into our water supply.

 In Perth there are 3 layers of aquifers: